COUNTA Excel Function: 6 Comprehensive Examples

 Example 2: Counting Non-Blank Cells in Multiple Ranges

 You can also use the COUNTA function to count the number of non-blank cells in multiple ranges.
-For example, suppose you have two ranges of data, A1:A10 and B1:B10.
-You can use the following formula to count the number of non-blank cells in both ranges:
+If you have two ranges of data, A1:A10 and B1:B10.
+You can use the following formula to count the number of non-blank cells in both ranges at one go.

 =COUNTA(A1:A10, B1:B10)

-This formula will count the number of cells in both ranges that are not blank.
+It will basically count the cells in both ranges that are not blank.

-Example 3: Counting Non-Blank Cells in a Row or Column
+Example 3: Calculation of Non-Blank Cells in a Row or Column

 =COUNTA(1:1)

-Similarly, if you want to count the number of non-blank cells in column A, you can use the following formula:
+Similarly, if you want to count the number of non-blank cells in column A, you can adjust one parameter and go like.

 =COUNTA(A:A)